hhu-bsinfo/dxram/doc/QuickStart.md

 the folder's name) and compile the project with your local copy instead.

 # ZooKeeper
-Download, install and setup [ZooKeeper](https://zookeeper.apache.org/).
-See System Requirements in the admin guide of ZooKeeper (a packaged version is included with DXRAM, see *util/zookeeper.zip*).
+Download, install and setup [ZooKeeper](http://mirror.netcologne.de/apache.org/zookeeper/zookeeper-3.4.13/zookeeper-3.4.13.tar.gz).
+See System Requirements in the admin guide of
+ZooKeeper.

 # Building and install
 Our build system uses gradle and the project comes with a gradle-wrapper included, so you don't have to install gradle.